- Home

 Radiation therapy

 Radiation therapy (also called radiotherapy) uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
-It can be delivered from outside the body (external beam radiation therapy) or inside the body (usually brachytherapy).
+It can be delivered from outside the body (external beam radiation therapy) using a machine called a linear accelerator, or inside the body (usually brachytherapy).

-The risk of infertility will vary depending on the area treated, the dose of radiation and the number of treatments.
+The risk of infertility will vary depending on the area treated, the dose of radiation and how many treatments you have.

 If you have both chemotherapy and radiation therapy (chemoradiation) to treat cancer, the risk of permanent infertility is higher.